bbittne/ST558-Project2/bus.md

     ## 10          9   776    776         NA     NA
     ## # … with 16 more rows

-As we can see from the above table, the largest avg of shares is with 15 videos, and the least avg of shares is with 28 videos Therefore, the number of videos variable affects shares, and we will keep this variable.
+As we can see from the above table, number of shares tend to increase as the number of videos increases.
+Therefore, the number of videos variable affects shares, and we will keep this variable.

 ## Plots

-A plot with the number of shares on the y-axis and n_tokens_title on the x-axis is created:
+A plot with the number of shares on the y-axis and number of words in the title (n_tokens_title) on the x-axis is created:

 ``` r
 g <- ggplot(newsDataSubsetTrain, aes(x = n_tokens_title, y = shares))